Maui Anesthesia Seminar

 Some favorite activities to do while in Maui include:

-2. Grabbing an Appetizer and Whale Watching on Merriman's Patio at Kapalua Bay
+2. Grabbing App's and Drinks while Whale Watching on Merriman's Patio at Kapalua Bay

 3. Zip Lining through the Lush Tropical Forrest

-4. Driving the Hana Highway and Visiting the 7 Sacred Pools
+4. Driving the Hana Highway and Hiking to Waterfalls Along the Way

 5. Snorkeling Black Rock